learn-co-curriculum/phase-0-wsl2-env-system/README.md

 If you are able to open the "Visual Studio Code" application using the "Start" menu, continue below.

-## Install the “Ubuntu” application from the Microsoft Store
+## Install the "Ubuntu" application from the Microsoft Store

 You are ready to install and set up the Ubuntu operating system!
 Ubuntu is a Linux-based operating system and this is the application we’ll use to run the remainder of the environment setup.

 ### Action item: install the "Ubuntu" application

-1. Open the “Microsoft Store” application using the “Start” menu
+1. Open the "Microsoft Store" application using the "Start" menu
-2. Search for “Ubuntu” (note: do not choose “Ubuntu 16.04 LTS”, “Ubuntu 18.04 LTS”, or “Ubuntu 20.04LTS”.
+2. Search for "Ubuntu" (note: do not choose "Ubuntu 16.04 LTS", "Ubuntu 18.04 LTS", or "Ubuntu 20.04LTS".
 Instead, choose the option that has no number next to it.)
-3. Click “Get” and “Install” and wait for the application installation to complete
+3. Click "Get" and "Install" and wait for the application installation to complete
 4. Open the "Ubuntu" application

 ### Check your work:

-If you are able to open the “Ubuntu” application using the “Start” menu, do not type anything into the window, and continue below.
+If you are able to open the "Ubuntu" application using the "Start" menu, do not type anything into the window, and continue below.
 Otherwise, reach out to your teaching team for next steps.